werfyg/astar-docs/docs/dapp-staking/for-stakers/staking.md

 ### Stake

 Look for your favorite project.
 The staked TVL is available on the top of the page.
 Click on the project cards to get more information, go to their communities or check the team accounts.
-Another great resource is looking in our [forum](https://forum.astar.network/), check [DefilLama](https://defillama.com/) or [DappRadar](https://dappradar.com/).
+Some great resources for evaluating are our official [forum](https://forum.astar.network/), [DefilLama](https://defillama.com/), or [DappRadar](https://dappradar.com/).
 <div style={{textAlign: 'center'}}>

 ![18_projects](img/18_projects.png)